Winter is here, which means Northern Lights season is upon us.

 The bubbles are inflatable, and a noiseless ventilation system keeps them warm throughout winter.
 Each dome sleeps two people, with prices starting from IKS 28,900 to 29,900 per night.

 Fogo Island Inn in Newfoundland, Canada

-As well as being one of the best places to see the Aurora Borealis in Canada, Fogo Island is something of an architect’s playground too – dotted with experimental cabins.
-Back in 2013, Bergen-based architect Todd Saunders designed Fogo Island Inn, a 29-bedroom hotel that sits on stilts close to the island’s dramatic rocky coastline.
+The Aurora Borealis is best spotted on Canada’s Fogo Island in the month of November.
+This rugged patch of land is something of an architect’s playground – dotted with beautiful art studios designed by Bergen-based architect Todd Saunders.
+Back in 2013, Saunders also designed Fogo Island Inn, a 29-bedroom hotel that sits on stilts close to the island’s dramatic rocky coastline.

 ‘The inn is completely tied to Fogo Island and traditional Newfoundland outport architecture by the way it sits in the landscape and the materials used throughout,’ said Saunders Architecture.
 The X-shaped building is set over four storeys, and features two intersecting volumes which are clad in timber.
 An art gallery, library, cinema, gym, dining areas and meeting rooms are are tucked into the smaller end of the building, with bedrooms – which start from ¢1,675 CAD per night – peering out to sea from the other.

 Manshausen Island Resort in Norway